microsoft/playwright/docs/src/api/class-locator.md

 Returns an array of `node.innerText` values for all matching nodes.

 :::warning[Asserting text]
-If you need to assert text on the page, prefer [`method: LocatorAssertions.toHaveText`] with [`option: useInnerText`] option to avoid flakiness.
+If you need to assert text on the page, prefer [`method: LocatorAssertions.toHaveText`] with [`option: LocatorAssertions.toHaveText.useInnerText`] option to avoid flakiness.
 See [assertions guide](../test-assertions.md) for more details.
 :::

 **Usage**